Skip to main content

 Hunting Conditions

-Zones 4–6: Corn cover averages 8 feet tall; water depth varies 4–6 inches, with Zone 4 being the driest at the north end.
+4–6: Corn cover averages 8 feet tall; water depth varies 4–8 inches, zone 4 is driest at the north end.

-Zone 8: Corn cover 5–8 feet tall, planted in two blocks; shortest on the north end.
-Water depth varies 6–12 inches.
+8: Corn cover 5–8 feet tall, planted in two blocks; shortest on north end, water depth varies 6–12 inches.

-Zones 19–20: Corn cover averages 7 feet tall with some thin spots throughout; water depth varies 8–12 inches.
+19–20: Corn cover averages 7 feet tall; some thin spots throughout, water depth varies 8–12 inches.

-Zones 21–22: Corn cover averages 6–8 feet tall with some thin spots; water depth varies 4–6 inches, with Zone 21 driest at the north end.
+21–22: Corn cover averages 6–8 feet tall; some thin spots throughout, water depth varies 4–6 inches, zone 21 is driest at the north end.

-Zone 23: Corn cover averages 8 feet tall with some thin spots on the south end; sheet water at the south end.
+23: Corn cover averages 8 feet tall; some thin spots on south end, sheet water at south end.

-Zone 24: Sparse corn cover 4–7 feet tall; 5 feet tall at the blind.
-South of the blind, no corn.
-Water depth varies 4–10 inches.
+24: Sparse corn cover 4–7 feet tall; 5 feet tall at blind, no corn south of blind, water depth varies 4–10 inches.

-Zone 25: Corn cover averages 8 feet tall with some thin spots; water depth varies 4–8 inches.
+25: Corn cover averages 8 feet tall; some thin spots throughout, water depth varies 4–8 inches.

-Zone 26: Sparse corn cover 5–8 feet tall; 5 feet tall at the blind.
-South of the blind, no corn.
-Water depth varies 12–14 inches.
+26: Sparse corn cover 5–8 feet tall; 5 feet tall at blind, no corn south of blind, water depth varies 12–14 inches.

-The north marsh will remain at low pool or be drawn down to complete a winter burn in 2025–26.
-Water has been added to the east marsh.
-All marshes will be lower than full pool levels due to drought and falling Great Lakes water levels.
+Marshes: The north marsh will remain at low pool or drawn down to complete a winter burn in 2025–26.
+Water has been added to the east marsh and more will be added after field flooding nears completion.
+All marshes will be lower than full pool levels due to severe drought and falling Great Lakes water levels.

 Hunter Numbers